SAP-samples/connecting-systems-services-integration-suite-codejam/troubleshooting.md

 - ### HTTP 401 Unauthorized error when sending requests to the integration flow

     1. Ensure that you are including authorization details in your request.
 In our case, that would be a Bearer token in the Authorization HTTP header.
     2. If the Authorization header is set, the Bearer token may have expired.
-Refresh the token by sending a request to the token URL (In Postman collection - `cloud-integration > POST Token`) and then retry sending the request to the integration flow.
+Refresh the token by sending a request to the token URL (In Bruno collection - `cloud-integration > POST Token`) and then retry sending the request to the integration flow.

 - ### HTTP 403 Forbidden error message when posting a message to SAP Cloud Integration